shreyasskasetty/QuickMind/README.md

      cp .env.example > .env
      ```
    - Make sure you export the Google API Key and CSE ID in the terminal before running the backend.
    - Use the following command to export Google Search API key(This is the only exception since it is not loaded with normal .env file using dotenvs.
-Other api keys will be loaded.)
+If other api keys are not load please use the export command to set all api keys present in .env file)
       ```
        GOOGLE_CSE_ID=your-custom-search-engine-id
        GOOGLE_API_KEY=your-composio-key